 Post-doctoral trainees will work in laboratories or other established programs to enhance their skill sets in public health, immunology, molecular biology, pharmacology, or other related basic science or clinical research disciplines.
 The trainee may also take one or two graduate level courses per semester for two semesters at UF during the academic year, along with the Summer Institute for Clinical and Translational Research at UF.

 This six-month program allows participants to enroll in courses at UF for one semester or acquire technical skills to enhance research productivity.
 Participants will receive clinical or basic research training in a topic area of their interest.
 Selected trainees may receive targeted training in laboratory techniques at UF for one to three months.
 Research administration and research ethics may also be topics included in the training.

-Faculty from UF and UG will provide research training workshops in Ghana.
+Faculty from the University of Florida and University of Ghana will provide research training workshops in Ghana.
 Workshop topics include research methods, ethics, manuscript writing, grant writing or TB/HIV research priorities in Ghana.
-These workshops will have capacity to train 20 to 40 scientist and researchers depending on the topic.
+These workshops will have capacity to train 20 – 40 scientist and researchers depending on the topic.